yurywallet/geneology_tree/README.md

 -	'mother_id' unique ID of a mother, needed to draw connections
 -	'father_id' unique ID of a father, needed to draw connections
 -	'spouse_id' unique ID of a spouse, needed to draw connections
--	'generation' – if fro you it is 10, then for your parents it is 9 (required)
+-	'generation' – if for you it is 10, then for your parents it is 9 (required)
 -	'cluster' – by default 1, for larger trees helps to organize it better (required)
 -	'gender' – gender
 -	'place_birth' –place of birth (city, town, etc.)